 Cash flow is a very personal issue for freelancers, contractors and small businesses, and can sometimes mean the difference between making and missing this month’s rent, or even being able to afford to eat.
 Your clients might not give two hoots about your financial concerns, but that doesn’t mean they don’t matter.

-The best way to avoid an unpaid invoice is to make sure you invoice promptly and give your clients all the information they need to pay you.
-Our article on unpaid invoices and how to get your money has all the information you need.
+The best way to avoid late payments is to make sure you invoice promptly and give your clients all the information they need to pay you.
+Our article on how to invoice your clients has all the information you need, plus we've got you covered with an extensive range of invoice templates to help you make a start..
 The current law in the UK allows you to take action on unpaid invoices, allowing you to include additional charges in the amount you claim back from a tardy client.

 It’s common practice to set the payment deadline as 30 days from the date the contract is completed (meaning the day you deliver the goods or services you were hired for), even if no payment schedule is decided upon before work begins.